adamk22/Bedrock-for-VVV/README.md

 # Bedrock for VVV 2.0+

-A provisioning script that works with VVV 2.0+
+A provisioning script for Bedrock that works with VVV 2.0+

 ## Overview